 So you’re not only helping others, you’re helping yourself too!
 Go on…

-And yes, last year I took advantage of this Golden Ticket concept!
-It’s such a great concept.
+Genius!
 You not only get the night off, but it’s also another way to encourage more donations.
 It’s a win-win!

-Raise money for people affected by cancer
+Raising money for people affected by cancer

 Dry July is all about raising funds for cancer.
 The Dry July Foundation aims to make a difficult time, a little easier for those affected by cancer.
 Whether that’s a comfier chair, a brighter waiting room, a lift to an appointment, or a complimentary massage; these are just some of the ways your fundraising will help cancer patients and their families.
 Find out more.